 The Shepley Drain is located entirely within the Town of Essex.
 The drainage basin served by the Shepley Drain consists of approximately 605.10 hectares (1495.2 acres).
 The Shepley Drain comprises of an open drain and commences at the outlet into the Richmond Drain located along the south side of County Road 20, at Pt.
 Lot 6, Gore Concession.
 The Shepley Drain then extends upstream in a generally southeasterly direction to the north side of Gore Road near the property line of Lots 58 and 59, Concession 1.
-A plan showing the general location of the Shepley Drain and affected Property Owner is attached in Appendix "REI-E".
+A plan showing the general location of the Shepley Drain and affected Property Owners is attached in Appendix "REI-E".

 From our review of the Town's drainage files, we have determined that the last major repair and improvements to the Shepley Drain was completed under an Engineer's Report dated October 14th, 1983 prepared by Maurice Armstrong, P.Eng.
 The work included in said report consisted of repair and improvements to the drain and repairs to several bridges located in the drain.
-We also utilized the Engineer's Report dated March 5th, 1993 prepared by Nick Peralta, P.Eng. which investigated sub-watershed boundaries from the Aikman Drain, Jurocko Drain, and Southwest Branch of the Shepley Drain.
+We also utilized the Engineer's Report dated March 5th, 1993 prepared by Nick Peralta, P.Eng. which investigated sub watershed boundaries from the Aikman Drain, Jurocko Drain, and Southwest Branch of the Shepley Drain.
 The 1993 Peralta report also investigated watershed boundary changes subsequent to the storm sewer reconstruction report completed by Lafontaine, Cowie, Buratto and Associates on September 12th, 1990.
 The work included in the 1993 Peralta report consisted of an updated Maintenance Schedule of Assessment and updated plan.
 We also utilized the Engineer's Report dated October 27th, 2003 prepared by Gerard Rood, P.Eng.
 The work included in said report consisted of improvements and bank stabilization.
-Also utilized was an Engineer's Report dated December 5th, 2017 that was prepared by Gerard Rood, P.Eng. which consisted of a new replacement access bridge for the Joseph & Susan Chisholm property and an updated maintenance schedule for the drain, and the Engineer's Report dated October 10th, 2017 that was prepared by Gerard Rood, P.Eng. which consisted of a new replacement access bridge for the Elwood Defour parcel and future replacement of the bridge serving the Garry & Bonnie Quick parcel.
+Lastly, an Engineer's Report dated December 5th, 2017 was prepared by Gerard Rood, P.Eng. which consisted of a new replacement access bridge for Joseph & Susan Chisholm and an updated maintenance schedule for the drain.

-We have utilized the plans within the 1983 Maurice Armstrong, P.Eng. report, the 1993 Nick Peralta, P.Eng. report and the 2017 Gerard Rood, P.Eng. report to establish the size parameters for the drain and the details to be used in establishing the replacement bridge culvert installation.
-We have also used the 1983 report to establish the drain profile grades, and to assist us in establishing the design grade for the subject access bridge installation.
-The December 5th, 2017 Updated Maintenance Schedule prepared by Gerard Rood, P.Eng. was used for investigating the watershed limits to determine the area and flows to be used for design of the replacement bridge.
+We have utilized the plans within the 1983 Maurice Armstrong, P.Eng. report, the 1993 Nick Peralta, P.Eng. report and the 2017 Gerard Rood P.Eng. report to establish the size parameters for the drain and the details to be used in establishing the replacement bridge culvert installations.
+We have also used the 1983 report to establish the drain profile grades, and to assist us in establishing the design grade for the subject access bridge installations.
+The December 5th, 2017 Updated Maintenance Schedule prepared by Gerard Rood, P.Eng. was used for investigating the watershed limits to determine the area and flows to be used for design of the bridges.